 After you start work as an actor, it's unlikely that formal training leading to vocationally-related qualifications will be provided.
-Skills are developed on the job, through rehearsal and performance, as you move between contracts and this experience is evidenced on your CV.
-Sometimes you may need to learn a new skill for a role, such as a specific kind of dancing or circus skills, and the director may arrange for a teacher to train you for this.
+Skills are developed on the job through rehearsal and performance as you move between contracts, and this experience is evidenced on your CV.
+Sometimes you may need to learn a new skill for a role, such as a specific kind of dancing or circus skill, and the director may arrange for a teacher to train you for this.

 - sightreading and screen acting

 - voice and movement.

-You may also consider postgraduate courses in related fields such as:
+You may also consider a postgraduate course in a related field, such as:

 Success with one contract does not necessarily lead immediately to more work and you may move between theatre, radio, television and film.
-You must be prepared for the ups and downs and the lack of security, which is inherent in the profession.
+You must be prepared for the ups and downs and the lack of job security, which is inherent in this profession.

-Career progression may take the form of learning new skills, or in branching out into different areas of performance.
+Career progression may take the form of learning new skills or branching out into different areas of performance.